2장. Using system-wide cryptographic policies

 Your system is not CC-compliant after you set the FIPS:OSPP cryptographic subpolicy.
 The only correct way to make your RHEL system compliant with the CC standard is by following the guidance provided in the cc-config package.
 See the Common Criteria section on the Product compliance Red Hat Customer Portal page for a list of certified RHEL versions, validation reports, and links to CC guides.

 Such changes reflect new security standards and new security research.
-If you must ensure interoperability with a specific system for the whole lifetime of Red Hat Enterprise Linux, you should opt-out from the system-wide cryptographic policies for components that interact with that system or re-enable specific algorithms using custom cryptographic policies.
+If you must ensure interoperability with a specific system for the whole lifetime of Red Hat Enterprise Linux, opt out from the system-wide cryptographic policies for components that interact with that system or re-enable specific algorithms by using custom cryptographic policies.

 The specific algorithms and ciphers described as allowed in the policy levels are available only if an application supports them: